-13. Appropriate Standard for a Waste Disposal Facility
+14. Appropriate Standard for a Waste Disposal Facility

-The selection of the design and operational standard for the disposal facility will be based on the table below.
+The selection of the design and operational standard for the disposal facility will be based on the table below, plus the addition of any local specific requirements by the PCD.
 This presents four options ranging from uncontrolled open dumping to a fully engineered sanitary landfill.